-Many people are unable to identify when they are projecting because it is an unconscious defense that your ego uses to justify or make sense of a situation.
+Many people cannot identify when they are projecting because it is an unconscious defense that your ego uses to justify or make sense of a situation.

 Where Did The Projection Defense Mechanism Originate?

-Freudian defense mechanisms had a specific focus on sexual and aggressive desires that are in conflict with the ego.
-According to the psychologist, a Freudian defense is used so frequently that the personality is developed through the act of hiding these desires.
+Freudian defense mechanisms focused on sexual and aggressive desires that conflict with the ego.
+According to the psychologist, a Freudian defense is used so frequently that the personality is developed by hiding these desires.

 Of course, psychological projection is just one of the ego defenses within the original defense mechanisms.